ghrgriner/fsi-german-drills/README.md

 # Future Work

-The only work planned in the near future are bug fixes and moving some of the documentation from the link above to this repository.
+The only work planned in the near future are bug fixes.